Robert Mansell: Political and business career

 In 1601, Mansel stood for Parliament as a candidate for Norfolk, the election having been delayed by the Essex Rebellion.
 He was defeated, perhaps because of disapproval of his duel, but was however elected as MP for King's Lynn at the same election.
 He later served as member for Carmarthenshire (1604–14), Glamorgan (1624–1625 and 1628) and Lostwithiel (1626).
 He accompanied the Earl of Nottingham on his mission to Spain in 1605.
 Like several Jacobean courtiers and officials, Mansell received gifts of money from Spanish diplomats between 1604 and 1625.

-In January 1606 he and his nephew, Lewis Mansell, were two of the nobles who performed for the court in 'Hymenaei', a masque written by Ben Jonson for the marriage of Robert Devereux, 3rd Earl of Essex, and Lady Frances Howard.
+In January 1606 he and his nephew, Lewis Mansell, were two of the nobles who performed for the court in 'Hymenaei', a masque and a tournament at the "Barriers", an entertainment written by Ben Jonson for the marriage of Robert Devereux, 3rd Earl of Essex, and Lady Frances Howard.
 In August 1606 he escorted Christian IV back to Denmark with the Vanguard and the Moon.

 In 1609, his name appears on the Second Charter of Virginia dated 23 May 1609.
 As investor (London Company) and on the council.
 As treasurer of the navy Robert Mansell was granted funds for "the naval fight to be had upon the river of Thames, for the more magnificent and royal solemnizing of the marriage of the Lady Elizabeth" in February 1613.
 The show was partly the work of the naval architect Phineas Pett.